AdobeDocs/photoshop-api-docs/README.md

 The Photoshop APIs supports using fonts from two locations:
 - [Currently Installed Fonts](SupportedFonts.md)
 - Fonts the user is authorized to access via [Typekit](https://fonts.adobe.com/fonts).
 (Currently only available for OAuth tokens, service token support is forthcoming...)

 If your font is not included in either of these locations you must include an href to the font in your request.
 See the api docs for more information.

+Fonts the user is authorized to access via [Typekit](https://fonts.adobe.com/fonts).
+(Currently only available for OAuth tokens, service token support is forthcoming...)

+If your font is not included in either of these locations you must include an href to the font in your request.
+See the api docs for more information.